-Triangular markers show the colors of a fill if you have applied one.
+Triangular markers show the colors of a fill type (on page 291) if you have applied one (linear, circular, elliptical, etc).

-This works also when choosing a color with the color picker from existing objects, see Using the eye-dropper to pick colors (on page 209).
+This works also when choosing a color with the color picker from existing objects, see Using the eye-dropper to pick colors (on page 195).
 The color line markers update immediately and indicate the color of the object under the eye-dropper as you're dragging around.